 After the many hours and days spent filming Lost In The Woods, TaSunka and I have come to one obvious conclusion.
 That is, that there is no way to touch upon all aspects of wilderness survival even in 50 episodes of The Disabled Hiker much less one single episode.
 Therefore, I have decided to continue Lost In The Woods as a series of short videos that will feature additional aspects of wilderness survival, as well as featuring a few special guests to help expand our knowledge on the subject as well.

 As I've pointed out, man has forgotten much over the generations.
 And the story of How Dog Taught Man How To Speak His Original Language not only points out this fact, but also stands as testament to its own irony within its own physical existence... as although they are pretty sure it is a story from one of the plains tribes, even my Lakota Elders no longer know where the story comes from today.
+But regardless of its origin, its wisdom still stands the test of time as it recounts the dangers of forgetting not only our past, but how we fit into the circle of life and the world around us.

 A Word of Thanks